Defense & National Security

 More on Defense & National Security

-Washington—Today, Congressman Joe Courtney (CT-2) released the following statement on Syria:
+WASHINGTON, D.C.—Today, Congressman Joe Courtney (CT-2) released the following statement in response to Israeli Prime Minister Benjamin Netanyahu’s address to Congress: